andymeneely/native-bindings/README.md

 # Native Bindings Examples

-This is a collection of simples examples of Native bindings, collected for the RIT SE course Software Performance Engineering.
+This is a collection of simple examples of Native bindings, collected for the RIT SE course Software Performance Engineering.

 Contributions welcome!!
-The more exmaples we have the better.
+The more examples we have, the better.
 In fact, maybe your professor will give extra credit for a pull request ;)

 Examples we would love to have:
 * Ruby to Rust